39 Must-dos in beautiful Western North Carolina

 28. Enjoy the state’s best theme park

-Carowinds is one of the only theme parks in the entire state.
+Carowinds is one of the only theme parks in the state of North Carolina.
 Fortunately, it’s a pretty good one.
 The park lies on the border of the Carolinas, and thus, has become a favorite amongst residents of both states.
 Featuring a mix of kiddie, family, and thrill rides, the park is fun for everyone, whether you are a kid or simply a kid at heart.

 Carolina Harbor is the place to go on a hot, humid Carolina summer day.
 Featuring numerous water slides, a lazy river, and a wave pool, this waterpark is easily the best in the state.
 Be on the lookout for seasonal events including SCarowinds Halloween fest and Winterfest, a festive Christmas celebration featuring themed shows and over 5 million colorful lights.